voitaraujo/aoc-2023/README.md

 That's why I decided to just accept L this time and maybe fix this algorithm another day. :/

 Just in case I made you curious: I started the actual testing of the solution at approximately ~23:30 on the first day and by ~13:00 the next day the test still hadn't processed all of the problem input.

+*AOC 6:* Nothing special about this puzzle but I found it very funny how part-02 could be solved without changing any key functions of part-01.